Morecambe couple’s £5k fundraising bid to support Lancaster and Burnley hospitals which helped their ‘little warrior’ Earl

 “We can’t thank them enough, the care was phenomenal.

-“We hope we can go back on Earl’s first birthday to say thank you and give them so money.”
+“We hope we can go back on Earl’s first birthday to say thank you and give them some money.”

 The fundraising page can be found here